mesosphere/dcos-docs-site/pages/1.14/deploying-services/service-ports/index.md

 title: Service Ports
 menuWeight: 3
 excerpt: Using Virtual IPs to manage service ports
+render: mustache
+model: /data.yml
 enterprise: false
 ---

-You can use [virtual addresses (VIPs)](/1.14/networking/load-balancing-vips/virtual-ip-addresses/) to make port management easier.
+You can use [virtual addresses (VIPs)](/1.13/networking/load-balancing-vips/virtual-ip-addresses/) to make port management easier.
 VIPs simplify inter-app communication and implement a reliable service-oriented architecture.
 VIPs map traffic from a single virtual address to multiple IP addresses and ports.

 # Definitions